Third Stimulus Check Calculator

 More Money for Certain Families

-One big change with third stimulus checks is that an extra $1,400 is tacked on to your payment for any dependent in the family.
+One big change with third stimulus checks was that an extra $1,400 was tacked on to your payment for any dependent in the family.
 For the first- and second-round payments, the additional amount allowed – $500 for first-round payments and $600 in the second round – was only given for dependent children age 16 or younger.
 As a result, families with older children, including college students age 23 or younger, or with elderly parents living with them, didn't get the extra money added to their previous stimulus payments.
 That's not the case for third-round stimulus checks.

 Amount Based on 2019 or 2020 Tax Return

 For third-round stimulus payments, eligibility and amounts were based on either your 2019 or 2020 return.
 If your 2020 tax return wasn't filed and processed by the IRS by the time the tax agency started processing your third stimulus payment, then the IRS used information from your 2019 tax return.
 If your 2020 return was already filed and processed when the IRS was ready to send your payment, then your stimulus check eligibility and amount was based on the information on your 2020 return.
 If your 2020 return was filed and/or processed after the IRS sent you a third stimulus check, but before December 1, 2021, the IRS sent you a second "plus-up" payment for the difference between what your payment should have been if based on your 2020 return and the payment actually sent based on your 2019 return.
 As a result, your third stimulus check may have been higher or lower depending on when you filed your 2020 tax return.

 For more information about third-round stimulus checks, see: